rattermeyer/ratblog/source/_posts/2014-05-15-vagrant-plus-puppet-a-case-study-in-provisioning-development-environments.markdown

 * Tests: If you have infrastructure as code, you should also test it.
 Which is possible.
 * Support for proxies: In many enterprises you are forced to go through a proxy (and you have to explicitly configure it).
 I would like to check the vagrant proxy plugin
 * Provisioning of my custom / additional git scripts that make life easier, when working with git.
+* Documentation (how to expand HDD in VirtualBox and Ubuntu), how to re-install Guest Additions, a decent README

 # What am I going to try out
 * Testing